 BCVS e-alerts are intended to serve two overall needs which have been identified at various meetings.

-1. THEMED E-FORUMS
+1. THEMED E-ALERTS

 2. GROUPS AND COMMITTEES CONVENED BY STATUTORY AGENCIES

 There are a significant number of groups and committees on which the voluntary sector is represented.
 There is a need for the representatives to be able to communicate quickly and efficiently with those others in the sector who wish to have their views at that particular forum heard.
 These will be placed in the most appropriate themed group enabling representatives to send minutes of meetings to other interested groups and for people to discuss the issues raised.
-(Representatives can also post minutes and other documents to the web site.)

 OPERATION OF BCVS E-ALERTS

-A note about accessibility.
+A note about accessibility: